ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 License: https://www.dati.gov.it/content/italian-open-data-license-v20

 Content description: This dataset is an explicatory guide that refers to the criteria used in D1.
-It is pre-compiled by MIUR and it gives our contextual information about every criterium.
+It is pre-compiled by MIUR and it gives our contextual information about every criterion.

 ### D4.2 (auxiliary dataset)